-If your yard is covered with pine needles from several mature pine trees, use the needles as landscape mulch rather than bagging and discarding them, especially around plants that benefit from pine needle mulch.
+If your yard is covered with pine needles from several mature pine trees (Pinus spp.), use the needles as landscape mulch rather than bagging and discarding them, especially around plants that benefit from pine needle mulch.
 It's a lingering myth that pine needles acidify the soil; the areas where pine trees flourish are sites that already have acidic soil.
 Even though pine needles are very acidic (with a pH of 3.2 to 3.8), the pH shifts to neutral as they decompose.
 Other plants that also flourish in the same acidic soil conditions as pine trees are the ones to choose for your landscape around or near pines.
-Planting these acid-loving flowers and shrubs that benefit from the pine needle mulch reduces your work and benefit the plants.
+Planting these acid-loving flowers and shrubs that also benefit from the pine needle mulch reduces your work and benefit the plants.

 Shrubs that benefit from pine needle mulch include azalea, gardenia, hydrangea, jasmine, rhododendron, bayberry, Daphne rose and holly.
-Gardenias need a monthly application of an acidic fertilizer.
-You can replace it with a layer of pine needles smoothed around the base of the shrub.
-Gardeners use an acidic fertilizer to turn hydrangea's flowers blue, but you can skip this treatment if you plant the shrubs on acidic soil.
-A layer of pine needle mulch under the hydrangeas instead.
+Gardenias benefit from a monthly application of a water-soluble acidic fertilizer and a layer of pine needles smoothed around the base of the shrub.
+Gardeners use an acidic fertilizer to turn bigleaf hydrangea's flowers blue, but you can skip this treatment if you plant the shrubs on acidic soil.
+A layer of pine needle mulch around the hydrangeas helps conserve water.

 Amending the Soil

 To determine whether the soil's pH needs to be amended, test the soil in the garden.
-Take a sample to the local agriculture extension agency or use a soil testing kit purchased from a gardening center.
+Take a sample to the local cooperative extension service or use a soil testing kit purchased from a gardening center.

 Getting Pine Needle Mulch

 You can collect pine needles from your own yard if you have pine trees growing on your property.
 If there aren't any pine trees in your yard, buy pine needle mulch, also known as pine straw, from home garden stores or nurseries.

 If you live in an area with pine trees, watch for neighbors who rake and bag their mulch to put out for the trash.
 Ask if you can have the needles.